Moonyar/NASA-Space-Apps-Challenge-2025/Readme.md

 Nice to have
 - [ ] give freedom to add columns by feature engineering
 - [ ] improve the helps in PARAM SCHEMAS
+- [ ] Fix the column selection to be better -> maybe description of columns?